cobbler/cobbler/docs/5_web-interface/locking_down_cobbler.rst

 Also, if applicable, unblock DHCP!

-While it may be tempting to disable cobblerd, don't... cobbler uses cobblerd to generate dynamic content such as [Kickstart Templates](Kickstart Templates) and this will mean nothing will work.
+While it may be tempting to disable cobblerd, don't... cobbler uses cobblerd to generate dynamic content such as :ref:`kickstart-templating` and this will mean nothing will work.
 Koan additionally communicates with cobblerd.

 SELinux
 #######

 Cobbler works with SELinux -- though you should be using EL 5 or later.
-EL 4 is not supported since it does not have public\_content\_t, meaning files can't be served from Apache and TFTP at the same time.
+EL 4 is not supported since it does not have public_content_t, meaning files can't be served from Apache and TFTP at the same time.

-You should install the semanage rules that "cobbler check" tells you about to ensure everything works according to plan.
+You should install the semanage rules that ``cobbler check`` tells you about to ensure everything works according to plan.

-Also note, you may run into some problems if you need to relocate your `/var/www elsewhere`, which most users should not need to do.
+Also note, you may run into some problems if you need to relocate your ``/var/www_elsewhere``, which most users should not need to do.

 Default Passwords
 #################

-Run "cobbler check" and it will warn you if any of the sample kickstarts still have "cobbler" as the password.
+Run ``cobbler check`` and it will warn you if any of the sample kickstarts still have "cobbler" as the password.
 If you are using those templates, that's a problem, if not, don't worry about it, but you may want to comment out the password line to prevent them from being used.